dangtuanhuy/assembla-to-jira-migration/README.md

 * Map Assembla milestones to Jira sprints
 * Populate the backlog, future and current sprints
 * Resolve cross linking between external projects
+* Takes into account the API differences between hosted and cloud

 ## Introduction